 Kristen Felicetti is a writer and the founding editor in chief of The Bushwick Review.
 Her work has appeared in The Creative Independent, Hobart, The Rumpus, and the anthology We Are the Baby-Sitters Club.
 She was a finalist for the Asian American Writers' Workshop's 2021 Margins Fellowship and she attended the inaugural Tin House YA Workshop in 2019.

 "We Might Know Each Other" is part of our interview series spotlighting the creative, experimental, often brief, often shoestring, and always underreported-upon projects in the independent publishing community.
-Read previous conversations in this series here.
+Read more Indie Lit conversations here.